-So you’ve made the exciting decision to get into the hobby of keeping marine fish in an aquarium.
-Now is the time to begin putting together the gear that you will want in order to have your fish tank installed and operational.
-There is always going to be some dispute about what is necessary and what isn’t, but I believe that this is a very solid list of the things that are considered “must-haves” when it comes to putting up salt water fish tanks.
+I have compiled a list of the necessary items that you will need in order to have your fish tank installed and operational.
+There is always going to be some debate about what is necessary and what isn’t, but I believe that this is a very solid list of the things that are considered “must haves” when it comes to setting up saltwater fish tanks.

 - Ground Fault Circuit Interrupter (GFCI) – Electricity and water do not go well together.
 Always remember to put one of these in each wall outlet that will be used for your tank and ensure that it is properly installed.
 The fact that you may plug anything into any electrical outlet means that this is not technically necessary; yet, the danger involved is not worth it.
 A GFCI might potentially save a person’s life.

 - Substrate: Although this component is not strictly required, it is highly recommended that you fill the base of your aquarium with either crushed coral or living sand.
-When putting up a marine aquarium, there are many different kinds of substrate that may be used.
+When setting up a marine aquarium, there are many different kinds of substrate that may be used.
 The fact that sand is a natural substance and will make the occupants of your tank feel more at ease is the single most significant consideration when setting up a saltwater fish tank.
 Sand, on the other hand, has a more attractive appearance than gravel does.

 - Heater: Given that you will most likely be maintaining tropical kinds of fish, you will need a heater to ensure that the water is of an appropriate temperature for them.
 It is essential that your fish be kept in water that is maintained at the ideal temperature at all times; otherwise, they run the risk of perishing from either hypothermia (too cold) or hyperthermia (too hot).
 The size of the heater you will need to purchase is going to be determined by the size of the tank you already have.

-- Protein Skimmers Skimmers remove organic waste from your aquarium before it can decompose and convert into nitrates, which are harmful to saltwater aquarium fish.
+- Protein Skimmers: Skimmers remove organic waste from your aquarium before it can decompose and convert into nitrates, which are harmful to saltwater aquarium fish.
 Nitrates are produced when organic waste breaks down.
-Protein Skimmer, commonly known as foam fractionating, is a crucial component in maintaining the overall health and happiness of your marine aquarium.
+Protein skimming – also known as foam fractionating – is a crucial component in maintaining the overall health and happiness of your marine aquarium.
 You will need to make an investment in a protein skimmer of sufficient grade if you wish to maintain a low level of dissolved organic compounds (DOCS).
 Skimmers remove undesired organic molecules from the water before they decompose and contribute to an increase in the levels of ammonia, nitrate, and nitrite.
 It literally removes the “gunk” out of your tank, and after a month of usage and seeing all of the material that accumulated it, you will soon realize how useful this piece of equipment is.
 A protein skimmer is one of the most crucial things you can acquire for your aquarium.